ashlippert/Lab-4/Laboratory 4.md

 <br/>
   <figcaption style="font-size: 16px; text-align: center;"> Figure 6: High gain inverting op amp schematic. </figcaption>

    Unfortunately, our group did not take a photo of the constructed circuit for Schematic 3, but when constructed, the circuit assembled using Schematic 3 should have the same setup as the previous circuit in Figure 5, but with resistors values of 1.5 MΩ and 1 kΩ.
+For this constructed circuit, a 68 kΩ resistor was also placed in front of the Function Generator.
 <br>
 </div>